2.A.6 The Resistance-Nodulation-Cell Division (RND) Superfamily

 MexD of Pseudomonas aeruginosa

-Multidrug efflux pump, MexF (exports fluoroquinolones, chloramphenicol, biocides, xenobiotics and chloramphenicol; functions with MexE (MFP) and OprN (OMF)) (Kohler et al., 1997; Poole, 2008).
+Multidrug efflux pump, MexEF-OprN (exports fluoroquinolones, chloramphenicol, biocides, and xenobiotics; functions with MexE (MFP) and OprN (OMF)) as noted above (Kohler et al., 1997; Poole, 2008; Lorusso et al. 2022).
 The P. putida orthologue also exports solvents such as farnesyl hexanoate (Dunlop et al. 2011).
+MexAB-OprM is one of four primary drug exporters in P. aeruginosa (Lorusso et al. 2022).

 MexF of Pseudomonas aeruginosa (AAG05882)